John F. Kennedy: West Berlin speech

 In 1963, Germany was enduring a time of particular vulnerability due to Soviet aggression to the east as well as the impending retirement of West German Chancellor Adenauer.
 At the same time, French President Charles de Gaulle was trying to build a Franco-West German counterweight to the American and Soviet spheres of influence.
 To Kennedy's eyes, this Franco-German cooperation seemed directed against NATO's influence in Europe.

-To reinforce the U.S. alliance with West Germany, Kennedy travelled to West Germany and West Berlin in June 1963.
+To reinforce the U.S. alliance with West Germany, Kennedy traveled to West Germany and West Berlin in June 1963.
 On June 26, Kennedy toured West Berlin, culminating in a public speech at the city hall in front of hundreds of thousands of enthusiastic Berliners.
 He reiterated the American commitment to Germany and criticized communism, and was met with an ecstatic response from the massive audience.
 Kennedy used the construction of the Berlin Wall as an example of the failures of communism: "Freedom has many difficulties, and democracy is not perfect.
 But we have never had to put a wall up to keep our people in, to prevent them from leaving us."
 The speech is known for its famous phrase "Ich bin ein Berliner" ("I am a Berliner").